 Songwol-dong Fairy Tale Village

 Close to Chinatown and the harbor is Songwol-dong Fairy Tale Village, a residential neighborhood from the 19th century.
-This area is best for photo ops as it features endless scenes from Pinocchio, the Wizard of Oz, Jack and the Beanstalk, Doraemon, Bambi, and Snow White among others.
+This area is best for photo ops as it features endless scenes from Pinocchio, the Wizard of Oz, Jack and the Beanstalk, Doraemon, Bambi, and Snow White.

-Despite the journey from the shores to the island being four hours, still many people usually crowd the ferry to Baengnyeongdo.
-The island has a population of around 4,300 and if you are lucky during your visit (on a clear day), you can be able to see Changsan Cape in North Korea.
+Despite the journey from the shores to the island being four hours, many people usually crowd the ferry to Baengnyeongdo.
+The island has a population of around 4,300, and if you are lucky during your visit (on a clear day), you can see Changsan Cape in North Korea.

-What attracts many people to this island, however, are the outlandish rock formations, cliffs, and crags of Dumujin.
+However, what attracts many people to this island are the incredible rock formations, cliffs, and crags of Dumujin.

 The island also features some beautiful beaches to relax in.

 This 18 kilometers strip links the Han River with the Yellow Sea via the Seo-gu district in Incheon to Gangseo-gu in Seoul.
 It is first-ever Korea’s inland waterway and offers a unique experience even by a canal standard.

 Along the waterway, you will be able to see some impressive features such as an artificial Ara Waterfall as well as an inspiring AraMaru Skywalk Bridge.

 To learn about the past of Incheon, book yourself into this riveting museum in Songhyun Park, Dong-gu District.
 Inside the museum, you will discover exciting facts about the moon village (Dordogne), a government-designated settlement for low-income people who migrated from the hilltops between the 1960s and 1970s.